Human–wildlife conflict: Hidden dimensions of the conflict

 Human wildlife conflict also has a range of hidden dimensions that are not typically considered when the focus is on visible consequences.
 These can include health impacts, opportunity costs, and transaction costs.
-Case studies include work on elephants in northeast India, where human-elephant interactions are correlated with increased imbibing of alcohol by crop guardians with resultant enhanced mortality in interactions, and issues related to gender in northern India.
+As of 2013, case studies have included work on elephants in Uttarakhand, northeast India, where human-elephant interactions are correlated with increased imbibing of alcohol by crop guardians resulting in enhanced mortality in interactions. and issues related to gender in northern India.
 In addition, research has shown that the fear caused by the presence of predators can aggravate human-wildlife conflict more than the actual damage produced by encounters.